pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 When considering the adoption of AI and AI engineering, such as prompt engineering and other specific disciplines, AI engineers rely heavily on the cloud.
 Many AI-based systems are built around cloud-native tools, practices, and managed services.

-The extensive use of Cloud-native Primitives means that AI is fundamentally a cloud adoption story.
-Consequently, established DevOps and Infrastructure as Code tooling and best practices play an important role in AI engineering, in what is being done, and in leveraging its use.
+The extensive use of cloud-native primitives means that AI is fundamentally a cloud adoption story.
+Consequently, established DevOps and infrastructure as code tooling and best practices play an important role in AI engineering, in what is being done, and in leveraging its use.

 ## What is AI in DevOps